citusdata/citus_docs/sharding/data_modeling.rst

 If the distribution columns are chosen correctly, then related data will group together on the same physical nodes, making queries fast and adding support for all SQL features.
 If the columns are chosen incorrectly, the system will run needlessly slowly, and won't be able to support all SQL features across nodes.

 This section gives distribution column tips for the two most common Citus scenarios.
-It concludes by going in depth on "co-location," the desirable grouping of data on nodes.
+It concludes by going in-depth on "co-location," the desirable grouping of data on nodes.

 .. _distributing_by_tenant_id: